 This post may contain affiliate links.
 That means if you click and buy, I may receive a small commission (at zero cost to you).
 Please see my full disclosure policy for details.

-Today I want to share musicals that have roles written specifically for people of color.
+Ever wondered what musicals feature actors of color?
 Perhaps your local community theater might consider one of these for their next production to encourage actors of color to come out and audition and to better represent your communities.

 South Pacific (Asian)